 - Add in 1 tablespoon of the Italian sausage and cook until browned.
 Using a wooden spoon, break up the sausage until fully cooked.

-- When fully cooked, remove sausage from the pot, place it on a plate and set it aside.
+- 3. When fully cooked, remove sausage from the pot, place it on a plate with a paper towel and set it aside.
+The towel will help absorb the grease.

 - Dump out any excess grease and return the pot to the stove.